 $400 of the $500 entry fee will be added to the prize money.

 For more information, visit Mane Event Horse Show.

-Columbus, OH — The U.S. Trotting Association announced Monday (June 28) the creation of a Standardbred Incentive Program (SIP) for horses registered in North America.
+Columbus, OH — The U.S. Trotting Association has published info for enrolling in its Standardbred Incentive Program (SIP) for horses registered in North America.
 The program will recognize horses who are participating in disciplines other than racing and provide awards for leading contestants.
 More

 Watch horses win big bucks in the big ring: Roadsters to compete for $25,000-added Roadster Challenge at Lexington Junior League Horse Show

-Join us for an exciting Class 107 on Thursday evening, July 15, at the upcoming Lexington Junior League Horse Show, to be held at the Kentucky Horse Park in Lexington, Ky.
-The Roadster Challenge is open to horses purchased at the 2019 or 2020 Mid-Ohio Memorial Day Trotting Sale in Mt.
+Join us for an exciting Class Number TBA on Thursday evening, July 14, at the upcoming Lexington Junior League Horse Show, to be held at the Kentucky Horse Park in Lexington, Ky.
+The Roadster Challenge is open to horses purchased at the 2020 or 2021 Mid-Ohio Memorial Day Trotting Sale in Mt.
 Hope, Ohio.
 It’s where you’ll see the excitement of roadsters in a big ring, driven by exhibitors out to win the big bucks!
-Entries must be registered with the ARHPA and must not have shown prior to May 1, 2019; Owners/Trainers/Drivers must be members of the ARHPA.
+Entries must be registered with the ARHPA and must not have shown prior to May 1, 2021; Owners/Trainers/Drivers must be members of the ARHPA.
 Box seats may still be available; general admission is only $5, and children under 6 attend free.
 Webcast available at RichfieldVideo.com.
 Show starts at 7:30 p.m., Eastern.
 We look forward to seeing you there!

-Watch in person or via RichfieldVideo.com: Class 107, Thursday evening, July 15
+Watch in person or via RichfieldVideo.com: Class TBA Thursday evening, July 15

 Hear ARHPA HOF’er Larry Jenkins chat about our roadsters on HorseRadioNetwork.com